Gogaji: Rajasthan

-His shrine, referred as medi (shortened colloquial term for Samādhi), consists of a one-room building with a minaret on each corner and a Hindu grave inside, marked by a Nishan (a symbol or sign), which is made up of a long bamboo with peacock plumes, a coconut, some colored threads and some handpankhas with a blue flag on the top.
+His shrine, referred as madi (shortened colloquial term for Samādhi), consists of a one-room building with a minaret on each corner and a Hindu grave inside, marked by a Nishan (a symbol or sign), which is made up of a long bamboo with peacock plumes, a coconut, some colored threads and some handpankhas with a blue flag on the top.

 Worship of Goga starts in Bhaadra month of Hindu calendar.
 On the 9th of Bhadra, the people worship his symbol, a black snake painted on a wall.
 Worshippers take a fly-flap, known as chhari, round the village.
 Devotees pay their respect to it and offer churma.
 The Savayians sing devotional songs known as ‘Pir ke Solle’ in his honour to the accompaniment of deroos.
 Beating of deroos is the exclusive privilege of the Savayian community; others may sing, dance or offer charhawa.
 It is believed that the spirit of Gugga temporarily takes abode in the devotee dancer who lashes himself with a bunch of iron chains.
 People also open their rakhis on this day(bhadra krishna paksh navmi) and offer them to him.
 They also offer sweet puri (a type of sweet chappati) and other sweets and take his blessing.

 Grand fairs are held at samadhi sathal Gogamedi.
 Gogamedi is 359 km from Jaipur, in Hanumangarh district of Rajasthan.
 It is believed that Goga went into samādhi at Gogamedi.
 Thousands of devotees gather to pay homage at this memorial annually in the month of Bhadrapada during the Goga fair, which lasts for three days.
 The fair is held from the ninth day of the dark half of Bhadrapada (Goga Navami) to the eleventh day of the dark half of the same month.
 People sing and dance to the beats of drums with multicoloured flags called nishans in their hands.
 The songs and bhajans on the life history of Gogaji are recited accompanied by music played with traditional instruments like Damru, Chimta, etc. At his birthplace Dadrewa, the fair goes on over a month.
 Devotees from far eastern places of Dadrewa start arriving from the beginning of the auspicious month of Bhaadra.
 These devotees are commonly known as purbia (those who belong to east).
 It is a common sight to see people with snakes lying around their necks.
 According to a folklore in and around his birthplace Dadrewa it is believed that if someone picks up even a stick from johra (a barren land which has a sacred pond in Dadrewa), it would turn into a snake.
 Devotees of Gogaji worship him when they get a snake bite and apply sacred ash (bhabhoot) on the bite as an immediate remedy.